QuickNS/azure-data-share-automation/Readme.md

 An Azure Function with a timer trigger is included, so the acceptance of invitations can be fully automated instead of on-demand.
 This code can be found on the `azure_function` folder but it's recommended that the scripts are used for initial debugging and testing.

+### Dev Container

+A dev container is included to allow for an easier setup of your local dev environment.
+It includes all the required dependencies to execute the code and is the recommended way of testing this sample.
+For more information, please refer to <https://code.visualstudio.com/docs/devcontainers/containers> for more information.

 ## Prerequisites